 Since the 1960s, Bertram has been synonymous with luxury and quality in the marine industry.
-Its premium vessels are carefully crafted with distinctive, elegant aesthetics and performance capabilities in mind.
 Their yachts, such as the timeless 35FB and the sportfishing-ready 39CC, are durably constructed to reflect sleek, “rugged reliability.”
-Each one is built to withstand the choppiest of waters, and the tugs of the mightiest marlins.
+Each one is built to withstand the choppiest of waters and the tugs of the mightiest marlins.

-Bertram’s customers love that they can select a wide range of options when building their ideal boat, ranging from large options — like utility centers featuring bait prep stations, sinks, and drawers — down to small details such as upholstery, sunshades, and trim.
-There’s a combination that’s right for every customer.
+Bertram’s network of dealers let them know that customers love the fact that they can select a wide range of options when building their ideal boat, ranging from large options — like utility centers featuring bait prep stations, sinks, and drawers — down to small details such as upholstery, sunshades, and trim.

 As Bertram’s product range continued growing and demand increased, they recognized the importance of a configurator tool that enabled customers to see their ideal vessels in full detail with the most accurate pricing and available options for that model year.